-Below is a step by step guide covering everything you need to know from when to start searching, how to find talented makeup artistis, what to expect at a makeup trial and tips for on the day itself.
+Below is a step by step guide covering everything you need to know to find an affordable wedding makeup artist, have a perfect makeup trial and make sure your wedding makeup is flawless.

-makeup artists' costs do vary quite dramatically, but the quality of the products, professionalism and finish do also significantly vary.
+Makeup artist costs do vary quite dramatically, but prices do generally reflect the quality of the products, professionalism and finish.

 When considering a budget, it is worth also factoring the trial price too, which is usually around a similar price.
 Bridesmaid and mothers/mother-in-law makeup is normally 10-20% cheaper as less time is spent doing theirs.

 Look at venue preferred suppliers.
 They will be preferred for a reason and will understand what look suits the venue (i.e. How dramatic to go).
 They often have direct contacts at the day so set up can be very seamless and leave less for your consideration.

 Look for suppliers located near to your venue: These will have lower transport costs and can be more adaptable to changes in the schedule, makeup trials can also be incorporated into venue visits.

 Look at regional and countrywide wedding supplier awards websites.
 These outline the nominations and winners.
 Some of those who have won in previous years or are newly entering can be very gifted but due to their usual clientele may not get coverage or indeed prices.
 Useful websites to search on are:

 1. Make sure they are within your budget (if you can’t see upfront costs be wary)

 2. Review website pictures, Instagram for the following: